How to Heal From a Narcissistic Relationship

 Because narcissists excel at manipulation, you may not even realize the full scope of their abusive behaviors.
 And narcissists often portray themselves as the victim, while presenting you as unstable and emotionally volatile.
 That’s why it’s so important to learn both how to identify narcissistic abuse signs and the long-lasting effects it has on your life.

 Having a relationship of any nature with a narcissist is unsettling.
 You never know where you stand with them or what they might do to you.
-And while leaving the relationship is a crucial step towards healing, there are many long-term effects to navigate in recovering from narcissistic abuse.
+While distancing yourself from the person is a crucial step toward healing, there are many long-term effects to navigate in recovering from a narcissistic relationship.
+The following narcissist recovery tips may help you heal and reconnect with yourself:

 Once you recognize narcissistic abuse in a relationship, the next step is leaving.
 But many narcissists make it very hard to leave them.
 After all, they want total control of you, so any threat to that is alarming to them.
 This can be a dangerous situation, so it’s important to have a safe place to go.
 If you don’t, some local organizations that provide support for survivors of abuse may be able to help you.